NathanPerrier/IA1-Weather-App-Django/README.md

     NOTE: To use a Gmail account to send emails, you must set up an app password - but to do this you first need to enable 2-Step Verification, then select ‘App passwords’ under ‘2-Step Verification’.
 You must also turn on the ‘Less Secure App Access’ option in your google account.

+5. mirgrate the app using `python manage.py makemigrations` then `python manage.py migrate` or if that did not work try use `docker-compose run app python manage.py makemigrations` then `docker-compose run app python manage.py migrate`

-4. Build the Docker image (ensure docker is running):
+6. Build the Docker image (ensure docker is running):

     ```sh
     docker build -t weather_app -f DockerFile .
     ```

-5. Run the Docker container:
+7. Run the Docker container:

     For Deployment: